-DISCLOSURES: BL reports serving as an advisory board member for Forest Laboratories, a subsidiary of Allergan plc, Ironwood Pharmaceuticals, Inc., and Salix Pharmaceuticals, Inc. ZH reports being an employee of Salix Pharmaceuticals.
+DISCLOSURES: SL and ZH report being employees of Salix Pharmaceuticals.
+BL reports serving as an advisory board member for Forest Laboratories, a subsidiary of Allergan plc, Ironwood Pharmaceuticals, Inc., and Salix Pharmaceuticals.
 MP reports serving as a consultant for and receiving research funding from Salix Pharmaceuticals.
 In addition, Cedars-Sinai Medical Center has a licensing agreement with Salix Pharmaceuticals.